Yelp/mrjob/docs/guides/emr-bootstrap-cookbook.rst

 EMR Bootstrapping Cookbook
 ==========================

-Bootstrapping allows you duplicate your production setup within EMR.
+Bootstrapping allows you to configure EMR machines to your needs.

 Installing Python packages with pip
 -----------------------------------